Web Comics I Really Like

 And if you still have an itch for Pokemon related content, you could also read their first Nuzlocke comic: The Pokedex Project- although it hasn't been completed and production has ended indefinitely.
 It still has all the halmarks of What the Water Gave Me (great art, cute designs, LGBT cast, etc.).

-Golden Shrike: A deer comic set in a fantasy world brimming with deer lore, feuding deer Gods, and deer conspiracy.
-Golden Shrike is a fantasy story about sheltered deer twins getting to see the world they're inhabiting.
-For being the author's first attempt at telling a serious story, this one has quickly become a very enjoyable read.
-The main characters are goofy but motivated by the injustices in their lives, the lore that gets sprinkled throughout has me hungry to learn more, even the villains and their motivations are fun to speculate and watch unfold.
+Golden Shrike: A deer comic set in a fantasy world brimming with lore, feuding Gods, and conspiracy.
+Golden Shrike is a fantasy story about two sheltered deer twins getting to see more of the world they're inhabiting.
 Chapters 6 and 7 are probably my favorite so far, mainly because of how grim and heartbreaking the tone is for 6 and the LORE we get in 7.
 Another comic that is still ongoing with frequent updates, I am so excited to see where this story goes.
-I also recommend reading their other comics.
-They've currently started a new one centered around the Warrior Cats universe with the help of a random generator.

 Story contains violence, dark themes, and foul language.